klpod221/kerminal/README.md

 ## 📝 Description

-**Kerminal** is a modern terminal application that combines the power of a traditional terminal with advanced SSH connection management and command automation features.
+**Kerminal** is a modern terminal application that combines the power of a traditional terminal with advanced SSH connection management, command automation, and cross-device synchronization features.
 Built with Electron and Vue.js, it provides a sleek, user-friendly interface for developers and system administrators who work with multiple remote servers.

-Key highlights include secure SSH profile management, saved command functionality, and a beautiful dark-themed interface optimized for productivity.
-Whether you're managing cloud infrastructure, developing on remote servers, or simply need a better terminal experience, Kerminal streamlines your workflow.
+Key highlights include secure SSH profile management, saved command functionality, MongoDB-powered cross-device synchronization, and a beautiful dark-themed interface optimized for productivity.
+Whether you're managing cloud infrastructure, developing on remote servers, or collaborating across multiple devices, Kerminal streamlines your workflow and keeps your configurations synchronized.

 ## ✨ Features